weaviate/weaviate-io/developers/weaviate/current/benchmarks/ann.md

 * **Benchmark** – a `c2-standard-30` instance with 30 vCPU cores and 120 GB memory – to host Weaviate.
 * **Script** – a smaller instance with 8 vCPU – to run benchmarking scripts.

-Note, the `c2-standard-30` was chosen for benchmarking for two reasons:
+💡 the `c2-standard-30` was chosen for benchmarking for two reasons:

 * It is large enough to show that Weaviate is a highly-concurrent vector search engine and scales well while running thousands of searches across multiple threads.